Generic selectors

 How serious is it that Judas is singled out in the Bible with a pronouncement of “woe!” upon him?
 While Jesus knew what was in the heart of Judas even before he betrayed Him, He truly loved all the disciples.
 Knowing what Judas would do did not take away the pain of his betrayal.
 In fact, Judas was a close friend of Jesus in whom He trusted!
 Notice:

-PSALM 41:9 Even a man, my close friend [Judas Iscariot] in whom I [Jesus Christ] trusted, who ate of my bread, has lifted up his heel against me.
+PSALM 41:9 Even my own familiar friend [Judas Iscariot] in whom I [Jesus Christ] trusted, Who ate my bread, has lifted up his heel against me.

 When Judas betrayed Jesus to the priests and Levites, it was unimaginably painful.
 Judas not only broke the covenant bonds of trust with Jesus but also trampled on His love for him.
 Because of his betrayal, Jesus said it would have been better if he had never been born.
 This is even more serious than the warning in Matthew 18 where Jesus said that unrepentant offenders are better off dead.
 Appropriately, Judas is called a traitor (Luke 6:16).
 Above all other offenses, betrayal is the worst of all!